soiroll/livecap-cli/README.md

 ## Requirements

 - Python **3.10 – 3.12** (match `pyproject.toml`).
 - POSIX-like environment (Linux/macOS).
-Windows support is planned and tracked in the Live_Cap_v3 repository.
+Windows support is actively tested on self-hosted runners.
 - [uv](https://github.com/astral-sh/uv) (recommended) or pip for dependency management.
-- `sherpa-onnx>=1.12.15` ships with the base install so the ReazonSpeech engine works out of the box (same floor version as Live_Cap_v3).
+- `sherpa-onnx>=1.12.17` ships with the base install so the ReazonSpeech engine works out of the box.

 ## Installation